learn-co-curriculum/phase-4-authenticating-users-readme/README.md

 on gmail, or anywhere on google.com for that matter, your browser will show the cookie to the server.
 The server verifies this cookie, and lets you load your inbox.

+The term we use to describe this process is **authentication**.
+When we talk about authentication in our applications, we are describing how our application can **confirm that our users are who they say they are**.

 ## How This Looks in Rails